Georgia faces hurdles to get foster children out of hotels

 Broce also said some juvenile court judges are improperly placing children in state custody.
 She said the foster care system isn’t set up to care for minors accused of violent crimes.
 She also accused some parents of jettisoning difficult children into foster care.

-“From the parents’ perspective, these children have become far to inconvenient and uncontrollable to stick around,” Broce said, promising legislation to restrict judges and parents.
+“From the parents’ perspective, these children have become far too inconvenient and uncontrollable to stick around,” Broce said, promising legislation to restrict judges and parents.

 Finally, leaders say Georgia may lack available beds in psychiatric treatment facilities.
 Some witnesses told lawmakers that Georgia’s own facilities appear to be increasingly filled with children from other states, which may reflect that Georgia’s payment rates are too low.
 Kevin Tanner, commissioner of the Department of Behavioral Health and Developmental Disabilities, told lawmakers Jan.
 17, that a study suggests Georgia needs to raise payments to behavioral health providers by up to 40%, which could cost an additional $180 million.